andrew-reid-cra/test-code/README.md

 Overview
-This repository is a Java‚Äëbased network sniffer and HTTP reconstruction pipeline.
-It focuses on high‚Äëthroughput capture, minimal allocations, and streaming writes to disk so large volumes of traffic can be processed with modest memory.
+This repository is a Java-based network sniffer and reconstruction pipeline for HTTP traffic and TN3270 terminal sessions.
+It focuses on high-throughput capture, minimal allocations, and streaming writes to disk so large volumes of traffic can be processed with modest memory.

-High‚ÄëLevel Flow
+High-Level Flow
 Capture (sniffer.capture, sniffer.app)

 Uses libpcap (via a JNR FFI adapter) to grab raw packets from an interface.

+Defaults and runtime tuning are loaded from `sniffer/capture/capture.properties`, and can be overridden per-run via CLI key/value overrides or by pointing at an alternate properties file with `config=<path>`.

-Filters/decodes minimal TCP data and writes each segment to binary ‚Äúsegbin‚Äù files (SegmentIO.Writer).
+Filters/decodes minimal TCP data and writes each segment to binary ìsegbinî files (SegmentIO.Writer) for offline processing, while the live capture loop can simultaneously stream HTTP and TN3270 data into SegmentSink.

-CLI entry points: CaptureMain and CaptureRunner.
+CLI entry points: CaptureMain (segment writer) and CaptureRunner (live HTTP + TN3270 streaming).

 Assemble (sniffer.assemble, sniffer.domain)

 Reads captured segments (SegmentIO.Reader), reassembles TCP flows, and extracts HTTP/1.x messages.

+In parallel, detects Telnet/TN3270 exchanges, interprets 3270 buffer updates, and emits request/response screen snapshots.

-HttpAssembler handles out‚Äëof‚Äëorder segments, bounded buffering, negative caching for non‚ÄëHTTP traffic, session ID extraction, and streaming output.
+HttpAssembler handles out-of-order segments, bounded buffering, negative caching for non-HTTP traffic, session ID extraction, and streaming output.

+Tn3270Assembler reuses the same SegmentSink to write TN3270 frames with meta kinds `TN3270_REQ` / `TN3270_RSP`.

 Messages are written to a rotating blob + NDJSON index via SegmentSink (implements HttpStreamSink).

 Poster (sniffer.poster)

-Pairs request/response parts using transaction IDs from the index, decompresses/decodes bodies, and emits per‚Äëtransaction .http files.
+Pairs HTTP request/response parts using transaction IDs from the index, decompresses/decodes bodies, and emits per-transaction .http files.

 Manages many open blob files with an LRU (BlobStore) and supports concurrent workers.